DistributedSystemsGroup/zoe/docs/zapps/classification.rst

 The **elastic, long-running** applications have a degree more of flexibility, that can be taken into account by Zoe.
 The have all the same needs as the non-elastic applications, but they can also be scaled according to many criteria (priority, latency, data volume).

-The applications in the **batch** category, instead, need to be scheduled according to policies that give more or less priority to different jobs, taking also into account the elasticity of some of these computing engines.
+The applications in the **self-ending** category, instead, need to be scheduled according to policies that give more or less priority to different jobs, taking also into account the elasticity of some of these computing engines.